en

 Imagine a world without fear, sorrow and vain desires.
 What a paradise it would be!

-To Krishnamurti time and thought go together.
-The perception of time is an outcome of thinking.
+To Krishnamurti, time and thought go together.
+The perception of time is a product of thought.
 Without thinking there is no time, and also the other way around: without time there is no thought needed, except functionally.

-It is quite easy to understand the logic of this.
+It is quite easy to understand the simple logic of this.

 The past is what we have collected into our memory.
-It is stored up in our brain and this storage is available if needed.
+It is stored up in our brains, and this storage is available when needed.

-In this thinking about our thousand yesterdays, we have a feeling that there is time moving, but actually, it is of course not so.
+In thinking about our thousand yesterdays, we have a feeling that time is moving, but, of course, it is not.
 The only movement is in our brain.
-Everything is happening now and if there is no thinking, the now is timeless.
+Everything is happening now, and if there is no thinking, the now is timeless.

-Problems arise when this idea of time is brought into our psyche.
-Then we create this thing we call the 'me' and assume that it is living in time.
-There was a 'me' yesterday, there is a 'me' right now and there will be a 'me' tomorrow.
+Problems arise when this idea of time enters our psyche.
+Then we create this thing we call 'me' and assume that it lives in time.
+There was a 'me' yesterday, there is a 'me' right now, and there will be a 'me' tomorrow.

 Only one of these three is actual: there is a 'me' right now.
 But what is the 'me' actually in the now?

-The past 'me' is limited by our experiences, knowledge and memory.
+The past 'me' is limited by our experiences, knowledge, and memory.
 The future 'me' is a dream based on hopes and desires or a nightmare based on our fears.
-Usually it is all these: we hope for the best and are afraid that the worst will happen.
+Usually, it is all these: we hope for the best and fear the worst.

 This movement in time we call living.
 Krishnamurti challenges this narrow view vigorously.
 There is more to life than this shallow affair, he says, much more than this.
 To perceive it one must end time, stop the process we have adopted.

 There are powerful forces in our way.
 Our lives are anchored in time, continuance and causality.
 Time is our curse, but we regard it as our only hope.
-We believe that whatever we are now, there is a possibility to be better in the future.
+We believe that whatever we are now, we can be better in the future.
 We must trust, believe and work for our ideals to come true.
-This is the beginning self-deception.
+This is the beginning of self-deception.

 7. There is no psychological evolution.